When looking for what to eat when your stomach hurts, there are many wonderful options to help you to feel better!

-When you’re feeling under the weather with a grumpy tummy a baked potato sounds like just the thing to comfort.
+When you’re feeling under the weather with a grumpy tummy and looking for what to eat when your stomach hurts.
+A baked potato sounds like just the thing to comfort.

 You can easily eat the inside while leaving the more fibrous skin or you could mash it up into some mashed potatoes.